fieldtrip/website/tutorial/distributedcomputing.md

 ## Summary and suggested further reading

 This tutorial covered how to distribute your computations/workload over multiple computers in a cluster that uses the Torque or SGE batch queue system.
-In our example, we have performed a relatively simple timelock analysis (ERF) on MEG data, but one can imagine that it does not need many adjustments to distribute any other type of analysis.
-Using the configuration demonstrated in Example 2, one can distribute any form of analysis.
+In our example, we have performed a relatively simple timelock analysis to compute event-related fields, but one can imagine that it does not need many adjustments to distribute any other type of analysis.
+Using the configuration demonstrated in Example 2, you can distribute any form of analysis.

 FAQs related to issues in this tutorial:
 {% include seealso tag1="faq" tag2="qsub"       %}